Back to rpg

 This involves deciphering ancient runes, knowledge of famous mages and identifying magical items.
 Most magical items fall under the impossible category although a few major ones are more well known.
 Minor magical items such as potions are not identifiable this way though any inscriptions on the bottles may be identified.
 It is also the basis for all magical knowledge and is required for mages at their highest magical level.

-Arcane knowledge gives you the ability to sometimes feel magic (determine if there is magic in the area, not if someone is just casting a spell) although a ridiculous (19) skill roll is required.
+Arcane knowledge gives you the ability to sometimes feel magic (determine if there is strong magic in the area, not a potion or if someone is just casting a spell) although a ridiculous (19) skill roll is required.
 Extremely powerful magic will make the roll easier.

 To train in Arcane knowledge you require 1 speciality at the level below and an additional speciality at each lower level.